polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/GaiaSoul Gold Partner Program/01 - Become a GaiaSoul Gold Partner.md

 A GaiaSoul Gold Partner will be listed in our marketing material, and we will help you acquire customers, by helping you both in your own marketing efforts - In addition to talking nicely about you, and send customers to you.
-If you create apps and modules on top of Phosphorus Five, and you are a partner, we will also list these modules in the _"community section"_ of our main distribution, hopefully resulting in more customers coming your way. **Notice**, this require that you are able to sustain at least some sort of minimum activity level, both on feedback into the project, and number of licenses sold.
+If you create apps and modules on top of Phosphorus Five, and you are a partner, we will also list these modules in the GaiaSoul Gold Partner section of our main distribution, hopefully resulting in more customers coming your way. **Notice**, this require that you are able to sustain at least some sort of minimum activity level, both on feedback into the project, and number of licenses sold.